akka/akka/akka-docs/src/main/paradox/typed/fsm.md

-# Behaviors as Finite state machines
+# Behaviors as finite state machines

-With classic actors there is explicit support for building @ref[Finite State Machines](../fsm.md).
-No support is needed in Akka Typed as it is straightforward to represent FSMs with behaviors.

-To see how the Akka Typed API can be used to model FSMs here's the Buncher example ported from the @ref[classic actor FSM docs](../fsm.md).
-It demonstrates how to:
+An actor can be used to model a Finite State Machine (FSM).

+To demonstrate this, consider an actor which shall receive and queue messages while they arrive in a burst and send them on after the burst ended or a flush request is received.

+This example demonstrates how to:

 * Model states using different behaviors
 * Model storing data at each state by representing the behavior as a method